South Coastal Georgia

 (1898 - 1899), Jekyll Island

 Two temporary Spanish-American War batteries were built here, one on the north-end of the island, and one on the south-end.
-An artesian well was sunk in 1899.
 Damaged by a storm in 1899, then abandoned.
+The two Rodman gun carriages of the south battery are still extant along a wooded trail from a picnic area.

-A Patriot stockade, 100-feet square with a center blockhouse, located on the Satilla River west or northwest of town, somewhere near the Brantley - Camden County line.
+A Patriot stockade, 100-feet square with a center blockhouse, located on the Satilla River south of town, somewhere near the Brantley - Camden County line.
 Attacked and captured by the British in February 1777.
+Marker located at intersection of US 82 and GA 110.

 Burnt Fort